 A new era for alternative dispute resolution in family law?

-Fiona Read, Partner, Russell-Cooke Solicitors, Family team Evie Smyth, Associate in the Russell-Cooke Solicitors, family and children team.
+Fiona Read, Consultant in the Russell-Cooke Solicitors, family team Evie Smyth, Associate in the Russell-Cooke Solicitors, family and children team.

 Multiple Authors